These are the best photo editing laptops in 2022

 The MacBook Pro has an Apple M1 chip inside, an 8 core CPU with four high-performance cores and four power-efficient cores.
 The processor has a maximum clock speed of 3.2GHz, but that doesn’t mean it falls behind in terms of performance compared to Intel.
 This processor offers fantastic performance for all kinds of tasks, and benchmarks put it well ahead of other low-power processors.
 You can even use it for video editing fairly comfortably, and this is easily one of the best Macs altogether.

 The Apple M1 also includes an 8 core GPU that delivers much better graphics performance than previous generations too.
+This all comes in a very efficient package, so you can rest assured your laptop will last a long time on a charge, even if you’re using it for photo editing on the go.
 On top of that, you can configure the MacBook Pro 13 inch with up to 16GB of RAM and 2TB of storage, giving you solid performance for photo editing and plenty of space for your projects.

 The MacBook Pro 13 inch also has a fantastic display with Quad HD+ (2560 x 1600) resolution and wide color (P3) support.
 That does mean it’s got a 16:10 aspect ratio, which MacBooks have had for a while, and that tall display means you get more space for items on the screen, whether that’s a photo or the tools you need to edit it.
 Combined with the high resolution and relatively small size, this screen will look fantastic.